|Nutritional Guidelines (per serving)|

-Boil the lentils in a pan with the warm water, till soft.
+Boil the lentils in a pan with the warm water, until soft.
 Whisk/blend to completely mash the lentils.

 Heat 2 tablespoons of the oil in a deep heavy-bottomed pan and add the chopped onion.
-Fry till soft.
+Fry until soft.

 Add the ginger and garlic pastes and fry for 2 minutes.

-Add the chicken, coriander, cumin and red chilli (1 teaspoon) powders and garam masala and fry for another 5 minutes.
+Add the chicken, coriander, cumin, and red chili (1 teaspoon) powders and garam masala and fry for another 5 minutes.